 How are law firms themselves reacting to Brexit as businesses?
 A common refrain we've heard from global and international firms is that their growing presence overseas will help shore up any stumbles in the UK – that's great for the firms, but not much comfort to trainees and other employees in Britain if jobs are moved abroad.
 Firms including national outfit Pinsent Masons and US firm Covington have opened offices in Dublin while US firm Sullivan & Cromwell, City firm Macfarlanes and IP specialist Bristows have all set up shop in Brussels.
 “It’s all about maintaining our presence in Europe after Brexit!” a senior source at Bristows exclaimed, sounding somewhat like they were afraid of being cast adrift in the English Channel.
-Firms are responding to Brexit in different ways: in 2017/18 we've spoken to one major firm which admitted cutting trainee recruitment numbers because of Brexit and another which said it was “sanguine” about the whole thing.
+Firms are responding to Brexit in different ways: recently we spoke to one major City firm which admitted cutting trainee recruitment numbers because of Brexit and another which said it was “sanguine” about the whole thing.
 “We haven’t done anything to respond to Brexit,” a partner at a big American firm in the City asserted.
 “We haven’t changed our investment plans for London or moved activities to Frankfurt or elsewhere on the continent.
 Increasingly I think that our London office will remain important as this is a vital centre for capital raising, banking and insurance and all of that will continue post-Brexit.”

 However, uncertainty remains the major hallmark of Brexit at the moment, as law firms seek to counsel their clients on what to do while themselves remaining unsure whether Brexit will come out of the oven hard, soft or half-baked.
 “Everyone is waiting for the impact,” a training partner at a national firm told us.
 “The legal market generally feel pretty buoyant.
 All areas are doing well.
 As for Brexit: it's a case of wait and see.
 Clients are trying to prepare but not sure where to look.”
 Another training partner said simply: “It's a rollercoaster.”